dtenny/clustered-intset/README.md

 # Performance

-In this project is a file, `integer-set-testing.lisp`, that I used for some very simple benchmarking of various approaches to integer sets for the use-case volume and key ranges that I required.
+I ran some very simple benchmarks (see `integer-set-testing.lisp`) of various approaches to integer sets for the element quantity and key ranges that I required in my use-case.
+The benchmark may or may not run for you, it isn't something I plan to keep up to date, was just proof of concept stuff for me.

 See the lisp file for full details, here's some highlights: